jovanbulck/sgx-step/README.md

 $ cat /proc/cmdline
 ```

-**Finally**, to improve overall` execution time stability`, you may opt to
+**Finally**, to improve overall `execution time stability`, you may opt to
 additionally disable C-States and SpeedStep technology in the BIOS
 configuration.

 **Note (updated kernel versions).**
-For the updated Linux kernel versions after `5.15`, to mitigate vulnerabilities, Supervisor Mode Execution/Access Preventions being turned off with `nosmep, nosmap` flags are not allowed, and it is needed to turn them off with `clearcpuid` using their respective feature flags.
+For the updated Linux kernel versions after `5.15.0`, to mitigate vulnerabilities, Supervisor Mode Execution/Access Preventions being turned off with `nosmep, nosmap` flags are not allowed, and it is needed to turn them off with `clearcpuid` using their respective feature flags.
 One can use the updated kernel parameters in the current repository if you are having a problem, such as your system freezing up every time you try to use sgx-step.

 ### 1. Build and load `/dev/sgx-step`